Amiga 4000: Peripherals and expansion

 The A4000 has a number of Amiga-specific connectors, including two DE-9 ports for joysticks, mice, and light pens, a standard 25-pin RS-232 serial port and a 25-pin Centronics parallel port.
 As a result, at launch the A4000 was compatible with many existing Amiga peripherals, such as MIDI devices, serial modems and sound samplers.

 Like the just-earlier Amiga model, the 3000, the A4000 has four internal 32-bit Zorro III expansion slots.
 This expansion bus allows the use of devices which comply with the AutoConfig standard, such as graphic cards, audio cards, network cards, SCSI controllers, and later even USB controllers.
 One of the most notable hardware items of the era is the NewTek Video Toaster system which became popular in the 1990s for amateur and commercial desktop video production of standard-definition broadcast quality video, consisting of tools for video switching, chroma keying, character generation, animation, and image manipulation.

 The three ISA slots can be activated by use of a bridgeboard, which connects the Zorro and ISA buses.
 Such bridgeboards typically feature on-board IBM-PC-compatible hardware, including Intel 80286, 80386, or 80486 microprocessors allowing emulation of an entire IBM-PC system in hardware.
 Compatible ISA cards may then be installed into the two remaining ISA slots.

 Later, in an effort to offer modern expansion options third-party developers created replacement expansion boards for the A4000 which provide PCI slots allowing use of higher performance and widely available PCI hardware, such as graphic, sound, and network cards.

 Operating system

 The A4000 shipped with AmigaOS 3.0, consisting of Workbench 3.0 and Kickstart 3.0, which together provide a single-user multi-tasking operating system and support for the built-in hardware.
 Following release of AmigaOS 3.1 it became possible to upgrade the A4000 by installing compatible Kickstart 3.1 ROM chips.
 The later AmigaOS 3.5 and 3.9 releases were software-only updates requiring Kickstart 3.1.

 AmigaOS 4, a PowerPC-native release of the operating system, can be used with the A4000 provided a CyberStorm PPC board is installed.
 Likewise, MorphOS, an alternative Amiga-compatible operating system, can be used with this hardware.

 Variants of platform-independent operating systems, such as Linux and BSD, can also be used with the A4000.

 Specifications

+Notable uses

+Digital Domain used an Amiga 4000 for motion control effects in films such as True Lies, Apollo 13, and Titanic.